fixie360/blog/_posts/2021-02-09-s3-static-website.markdown

 >Your HTML resume should be deployed online as an Amazon S3 static website.
 Services like Netlify and GitHub Pages are great and I would normally recommend them for personal static site deployments, but they make things a little too abstract for our purposes here.
 Use S3.

-So to set this blog up I've already used GitHub Pages and following the [AWS doco](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide) makes setting up a S3 bucket very easy.
-The doco is laid out pretty well.
+To set this blog up I've already used GitHub Pages so I definitely wanted to go the S3 route following the requirements of the challenge.
+I've used S3 buckets as static sites for other projects, so it was good to revisit the setup steps and following the [AWS doco](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide) makes setting up easy.

-I've used buckets for other projects before too any, so it was good to revisit the setup steps.
-I did all the setup in the GUI.
 - Create a new bucket named `trev.cloud`.
-The bucket name is same as my URL because I think it needs to be.
-As of writing I'm not sure so I erred on the side of caution.
-Plus, it's good to see buckets named based on their URLs / projects I guess.
-Makes it easy to single out if you haven't set tags up and such.
+Side note: I'm pretty sure the bucket name has to be the same as my URL.
+As of writing this, I'm not actually certain but I erred on the side of caution.
+Plus, it's good to see bucket names based on their URLs / projects - it makes it easy to quickly identify what a bucket is for if you haven't set tags up and such.
 - Open the new bucket and go to properties.
 Under Static website hosting, choose Edit then Under Static website hosting, choose Enable.
 Save the changes.
 - In Index document, enter the file name of the index document, in this case `index.html` then choose Save changes.
-- Under Static website hosting, note the Endpoint - `http://trev.cloud.s3-website-ap-southeast-2.amazonaws.com`
+- Under Static website hosting, note the Endpoint, in this case - `http://trev.cloud.s3-website-ap-southeast-2.amazonaws.com`

-Once the bucket is enabled for static website hosting, you still can't hit it until you enable permissions.
+Once the bucket is enabled for static website hosting, you still can't hit it until you modify the permissions.

 - Choose Permissions.
 Under Block public access (bucket settings), choose Edit.
 - Clear Block all public access, and choose Save changes.

-The final configuration step before adding files is to add a bucket policy to grant public read access for your website.
+The final configuration step before adding files is to add a `Bucket Policy` to grant public read access for your website.
 - Under Bucket Policy, choose Edit.

-I used an existing policy I previously set up for another site, making sure I edited the resource field to reflect the name of this site.
+I used an existing policy I had previously set up for another site, making sure I edited the resource field to reflect the name of this site.

 {% highlight json %}
 {